b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 **Further reading**

+Adler, Mortimer J. & van Doren, Charles (1972).
+'How to Read a Book: The Classic Guide to Intelligent Reading'.
+Revised and updated edition.
+New York, New York, U. S. A.: A Touchstone Book (an imprint of Simon & Shuster, Inc.).
+ISBN 067121280X

 Brown, Peter C.; Roediger III, Henry L. &  McDaniel, Mark A. (2014).
 'Make It Stick: The Science of Successful Learning'.
 Cambridge, Massachusetts, U. S. A.: The Belknap Press *of* Harvard University Press.
 ISBN 9780674729018

 **Yes, Termux does technically provide a GNU/Linux userland that operates within the Android environment, but it doesn't directly rest on top of the host Android operating system file architecture.** Here's a breakdown of how it works:

 **Key Points:**